 What do you think?
 There're a lot more white than black.
 Others account for a fair number as well.
 There were many Latino and East/SouthEast Asian in that group.
 Before rushing to the conclusion, let us proceed to the other two methods.

 This section steps away from the beginners' category, and dives into the underground.
 These people are the experts of the experts.
 As far as skills and techniques go, nobody comes even close to these guys.

 I tracked back champions from 10 years ago (except Summer Dance Festival, which started in 2013).
-They also lean heavily on Europe.
-But they are also arguably the most famous and respected street dance competitions where they receive recipients from all over the world.
+Their candidates also lean heavily from Europe.
+But they are also arguably the most famous and respected street dance competitions where anyone regardless of your nationality can enter.

 A number of blacks are overwhelming.
-That was true in most genres except breakdance category.
+That was true in most genres except ub a breakdance category.
 Redbull BC winner was scattered in the ethnic representations.
-A great majority of blacks come from Summer Dance Forever and Juste Debout, where a majority of dancers were French.
+A great majority of black counts come from Summer Dance Forever and Juste Debout, where a majority of winning dancers were French.

-An interesting note; a great number of Japanese and South Koreans is counted in the others category.
-There might be something cool going on down there.
+An interesting note; a great number of Japanese and South Koreans is counted in the others' category.
+There might be something cool going on down in the far east.

 American TV Shows

 The championship gears towards underground dance battles.
 Now, let's talk about the mainstream.
 This is all Americans.

 The shows have to be about street dance and semi-professional.
 No "Dance Moms" or "Dancing with the Stars" reality shows.
 We want sweating hardcore dancers.
 I also skipped on So You Think You Can Dance, even though it's a great show.
 They focus too much on contemporary.

 I ended up picking America's Best Dance Crew as our representative.
 The show ran form 2009 to 2015, and there were 8 seasons.
 It's all street dance with a mix of hiphop, funk, and breakdance.